-More than 80% of the world's population has made use of some kind of traditional knowledge in health, as a form of self-care in health.
-In some countries, 70 per cent of the population uses traditional medicines as a primary health care strategy.
+In Asia, traditional medicine is a way of taking care of one's own health.
+More than 80% of the world's population has made use of some kind of traditional knowledge in health, as a form of self-care.
+In some countries, 70% of the population uses traditional medicines as a primary health care strategy.
 Traditional medicine must be officially legalized and be part of Cameroon's official health system.

 Government must openly and effectively support scientific research on traditional medicine therapies.

-Much of the knowledge of biomedicine (medicines, vaccines and biological resources) is based on natural resources that, at the same time, are closely related to traditional knowledge and traditional medicine.
-Throughout the world, traditional medicine is the mainstay of, or serves as an adjunct to, health care delivery.
+Biomedicine (medicines, vaccines and biological resources) is based on natural resources that are closely related to traditional knowledge and traditional medicine.
+Traditional medicine is the mainstay of, or serves as an adjunct to, health care delivery in many parts of the world.
 The high cost of drugs and the increase in drug resistance to common diseases such as malaria, bacterial infections and other sexually transmitted diseases have made the therapeutic approach of traditional alternative medicine an option for the concerted search for new chemical entities (NCE).